 It is up to you as to what you do with the stars after or if you let your students take them home right away.
 I prefer to collect them and add them to the goodbye bags I create for students.
 In the goodbye bags, I include a letter from me, a summer activity, a goodbye star, a photo keepsake, and a special treat of some kind.

-What is your favourite end of the year keepsake idea for students?
+What is your favourite last day of school activity for students?

-Need another end of the year keepsake idea?
-The end of the year photos from this post make great memories for kids!
+The school picture mementos from this post make great memories for kids!

 Check out more end of the year ideas for the classroom on Pinterest.